VLDB2020/instructions/guide-session-chair.md

     - Let the audience know the format of the session: We have 5 (or 6) demonstrations in this session.
 Each demonstration will be presented in a 7-min video and then we will have time for one or two quick questions.
 I will let you know if there is an author present to answer a live question.
 Other questions should be asked on the slack channel.
     - Ask the attendees to keep their microphones muted to avoid disruptions.
 - For each demo
+    - Introduce the demonstration by reading its title and saying the name and affiliation of the author who will present the demonstration in the recorded video.
     - Ask the technical chair to play the recorded **7-min demonstration**.
     - If an author is present to answer live questions, follow the recorded demo with **1 min of questions using the zoom Q&A feature**.
 This really means enough time for 1 or 2 quick questions.
 The program will indicate which authors are present to answer live demo questions.
 This information is also available [HERE](https://docs.google.com/spreadsheets/d/186astl6aVBiRFEHazp5fclBL0t1aYtINkvvnvCtLa9Y/edit?usp=sharing).
 - BREAK